Justinreji/Churn_Modelling_ANN/README.md

 Classification Report:

-/*Precision*/: Of all customers predicted to churn, how many actually churned?
+*Precision*: Of all customers predicted to churn, how many actually churned?
 (Focuses on False Positives)

-Recall: Of all customers who actually churned, how many did we correctly identify?
+*Recall*: Of all customers who actually churned, how many did we correctly identify?
 (Focuses on False Negatives)

-F1-Score: Harmonic mean of precision and recall (Balances both)
+*F1-Score*: Harmonic mean of precision and recall (Balances both)

-Support: Number of actual occurrences of each class in the dataset
+*Support*: Number of actual occurrences of each class in the dataset

-Accuracy: Overall, how many predictions were correct?
+*Accuracy*: Overall, how many predictions were correct?

-Macro Avg: Average of precision, recall, F1 across classes (treats all classes equally)
+*Macro Avg*: Average of precision, recall, F1 across classes (treats all classes equally)

-Weighted Avg: Average weighted by class support (takes class imbalance into account)
+*Weighted Avg*: Average weighted by class support (takes class imbalance into account)

 ![image](https://github.com/user-attachments/assets/7f1e7e62-4408-4bb7-a834-70c7451f3ccb)